apoorvpatne10/fantastic-memory/README.md

 This will be followed by generation of all frames of the video passed inside `demo_data/` along with its numpy sequence in ```frame_numpy_sequence``` directory and the decoded text based on the speaker's lip movement.

-After this, execute `final_output.py` for final output:
+After this, execute `final_output.py` for final output.

 ## LipNet architecture
 ```